-Another success that can be achieved is the impact of soft diplomacy, so that investors are also interested in moving the tourism sector.
+Another success that can be achieved is the impact of soft "diplomacy", so that investors are also interested in moving the tourism sector.
 By holding an event, encouraging local talents to exist and grow creatively with their local heritage and cultural wisdom.
 Finally, the event is also a medium to encourage local economic activity, particularly in the business sector.
 Branding and promotion factors will attract tourists to come, as well as a shift to developing new business potential.
 Literally, the paper has a weakness in the adopted premise.
 Through this moment, the direction of future work needs to clarify the gaps in the literature from a more balanced viewpoint.
 Take for example, the case of destination branding, where the variable has a growing literature from each phase of indicator development.
 Understanding this situation, is also considered in improving indicators on event management.
 Learning from a contemporary Samarinda festival, it is suggested to scholars who are concerned with the tourism discipline to widen, introduce, or improve the existing synthesis.

-Samarinda certainly has a lot of potentials that deserves to exhibited as festivals because it is an alternative process to entertain local people.
+Samarinda certainly has a lot of potentials that deserves to "exhibited" as festivals because it is an alternative process to entertain local people.
 This is a matter of pride for the cultural wealth possessed by the local community.
 This study also to recommend improvements to professional festival management through the concept of sustainable tourism and, it will have multiple effects (economically and socially) comprehensive.
 As part of regional branding and promotion, organizing the carnival must also have a professional vision and mission and involve all levels in the tourism sector.
 Arriving at the end, they also need to explore creativity and learning tools that are of high value for development.
 The creation of a continuous festival or event will bring important changes.

-F. CONFLICT OF INTEREST AND ETHICAL STANDARDS
+G. CONFLICT OF INTEREST AND ETHICAL STANDARDS

-All authors have their own substantive role in completing this study.
-Purwadi was the primary researcher, while Dio Caisar Darma focused on interviewing respondents, and Made Setini validated and analyses the data.
-The data collection process is complying with the COVID-19 health protocol.
+All authors have their own substantive role.
+The first team is Purwadi Purwadi was to observe and combing the location, while Dio Caisar Darma in the second team focused on interviewing respondents, and Made Setini validated the data.
+As long as the data collection takes place, it still comply with the rules of the Covid-19 health protocol.